Back to Insights

 The Situation

-The practice was profitable but stagnant.
-Revenue had been flat for two years despite adding a provider.
-The managing partner described the problem as "we're busier than ever but making the same money."
-Operating margin had slipped from 28% to 21% over three years, and nobody could explain exactly where the 7 points went.
+The practice was profitable but stuck.
+Revenue had been flat for two years even though they'd added a provider.
+The managing partner said it best: "We're busier than ever but making the same money."
+Operating margin had dropped from 28% to 21% over three years, and nobody could point to where the 7 points went.

-The partners had considered selling to a PE-backed platform but were reluctant to give up autonomy.
-They wanted to understand whether the margin erosion was fixable before making a decision they could not reverse.
+The partners were considering selling to a PE-backed platform but didn't want to give up independence.
+They wanted to know if the margin erosion was fixable before making a decision they couldn't undo.

 The Diagnosis

-A 4-week diagnostic sprint examined all five leak zones.
-The findings were not dramatic individually, but collectively they told a clear story.
+A 4-week diagnostic looked at all five leak zones.
+Nothing was shocking individually, but together they painted a clear picture.

-Access: The no-show rate was 12% across the practice, but one location was running at 18%.
-That location had the longest third-next-available (22 days for routine visits) and the weakest reminder workflow (one automated call, no text, no confirmation request).
-The practice was losing approximately 2,100 visits annually to no-shows and late cancellations.
+Access: The no-show rate was 12% across the practice, but one location was at 18%.
+That location had the longest wait for routine visits (22 days for the third-next-available) and a weak reminder system (one automated call, no text, no confirmation).
+The practice was losing roughly 2,100 visits annually to no-shows and cancellations.

-Capacity: The surgical coordinator was booking OR time based on physician preference rather than case complexity or equipment availability.
-Two of the three surgeons were consistently finishing their block time early, while the third was running over.
-OR utilization was 61% against a benchmark of 80%+.
+Capacity: The surgical coordinator was booking OR time based on what the surgeons preferred, not on case complexity or equipment availability.
+Two of the three surgeons were finishing their block time early.
+The third was running over.
+OR utilization was 61% when it should be 80%+.

-Revenue Cycle: The practice had not reviewed payer contracts in over 4 years.
-Their largest commercial payer, representing 31% of net revenue, was reimbursing at 94% of Medicare for their top 5 surgical codes.
-A competing ophthalmology group in the same market had negotiated 118% of Medicare with the same payer 18 months earlier.
-The practice's denial rate was 9.2%, with over 40% of denials related to prior authorization failures.
+Revenue Cycle: The practice hadn't looked at payer contracts in over 4 years.
+Their biggest commercial payer—31% of net revenue—was paying 94% of Medicare for their top 5 surgical codes.
+A competing ophthalmology group in the same market had negotiated 118% of Medicare with that same payer 18 months earlier.
+The denial rate was 9.2%, with over 40% of denials tied to prior auth failures.

-Staffing: Technician turnover was 35% annually.
-Exit interviews pointed to two issues: inconsistent scheduling expectations and a perception that "nothing ever changes when we raise problems."
-The cost of recruiting and training a replacement tech was estimated at $18,000 per hire.
+Staffing: Tech turnover was 35% annually.
+Exit interviews showed two patterns: unpredictable scheduling and the feeling that "nothing ever changes when we raise problems."
+Replacing a tech cost about $18,000 per hire.

-Operations: The practice was running three separate patient communication platforms that did not integrate with each other or the EHR.
+Operations: The practice was running three separate patient communication platforms that didn't talk to each other or the EHR.
 Staff were manually entering data across systems.
 The estimated time waste was 22 hours per week across all locations.

 The Recovery Plan